bcrist/Amosis/README.md

 The Amosis is a 40% split keywell board with a Cirque trackpad built into each side.
 The case is 3D printed, and features a keywell shape similar to Kinesis or Dactyl keyboards, except with only three rows.

 ## Controller
 This keyboard uses custom controller firmware written from scratch in Zig, and running on an RP2040.

+It does not have runtime-swappable layouts or configuration.
+Instead, the keyboard layout, layer switching logic, mouse sensitivity, etc. is baked into the firmware, but updating the firmware is just a matter of holding the BOOT button while pressing the RESET button, then dragging a UF2 file to the RPI USB drive.

+All of interesting configuration/layout stuff is handed in the [logic.zig](https://github.com/bcrist/Amosis/blob/main/firmware/logic.zig) file.
+It should be relatively easy to customize the layout, though if you want to make behavioral changes, you will likely need to know some Zig.

-If you want to use QMK, etc, you are welcome to try, but please don't ask me to do it for you; I have no interest in that.
+It would probably be possible to use something like QMK with Amosis controllers, but please don't ask me to help with that; I have no interest and little experience with QMK, ZMK, etc.

 ## Trackpad
 Each side of the keyboard integrates a 40mm Cirque GlidePoint trackpad from a Steam Controller.
 While Valve stopped producing Steam Controllers years ago, you can still purchase the trackpads from [Mouser](https://www.mouser.com/c/?marcom=118816186), but you will likely need to make some modifications to make this work: